The following patent was granted by

 owner's openly distributed public key.

-The present invention uses cryptography to digitally
+invention uses cryptography to digitally sign the

-sign the information stored on the smartcard 400.
+information stored on the smartcard 400.
 Public key

 cryptography (i.e.

-Public Key Infrastructure or PKI) is used
+Public Key Infrastructure or PKI) is used to communicate

-A Digital Certificate is an attachment to an
+A Digital Certificate is an attachment to

-electronic message used for security purposes.
+an electronic message used for security purposes.
 The most

 common use of a digital certificate is to verify that a user